By her 18th birthday, Laura Kearney realized "the girls" weren't growing -- but she pushed aside thoughts of breast implants.

 So you must expect at least one second breast implant surgery in your lifetime, and perhaps several.

 Another factor to consider: A woman’s breasts naturally change over time, while the breast implant stays the same.
-Breast implants that looked good at age 22 may no longer look good on the same woman after she has had children, breastfed, or grown older.
+Breast implants that looked good at age 22 may no longer look good on the same woman after they have had children, breastfed, or grown older.

 Postpartum women -- finished with pregnancies -- won't have so many breast changes, especially if they have kept their weight under control, says Casas.